vipin32/CMS/README.md

 Notes : Any new user user will be by default writer, only Admin can make a writer as Admin

+I have used Laravel framework to create this CMS.

 ## About Laravel